WrestleMania 2000: Main event match

 The main event was a WWF Championship four-way elimination match involving The Big Show (with Shane McMahon), Mick Foley (with Linda McMahon), The Rock (with Vince McMahon), and the defending champion, Triple H (with Stephanie McMahon).
-In the beginning of the match, Big Show press slammed Triple H and Rock; however, all three competitors then attacked Big Show.
+In the beginning of the match, Big Show press slammed Triple H, and Rock; however, all three competitors then attacked Big Show.
 This situation allowed The Rock to eliminate Big Show, after delivering a Rock Bottom into a pinfall.
-After the elimination, Foley delivered a double arm DDT on Triple H. However, Triple H retaliated, performing a Pedigree on Foley onto a steel chair; this resulted in a pinfall and Foley's elimination.
-After Foley was eliminated, he returned to the ring and attacked Triple H with a barbed wire 2x4.
-The Rock and Triple H would proceed to brawl in and out of the ring with neither superstar gaining the advantage over one another.
-Vince attacked Triple H, which led to Shane returning to ringside in which he attacked his father, assaulting him with a steel chair which had led to Vince bleeding from the forehead.
-Shane, who was preparing to execute a chair shot on The Rock, failed when Vince returned and threw Shane out the ring.
+After the elimination, Foley delivered a double arm DDT on Triple H. However, Triple H retaliated, performing a Pedigree on Foley onto a steel chair; this resulted in a pinfall, and Foley's elimination.
+After Foley was eliminated, he returned to the ring, and attacked Triple H with a barbed wire 2x4.
+The Rock and Triple H would proceed to brawl in and out of the ring with neither superstar gaining the advantage over the other.
+Vince attacked Triple H, which led to Shane returning to the ringside, where he attacked his father, assaulting him with a steel chair which had led to Vince bleeding from the forehead.
+Shane, who was preparing to execute a chair shot on The Rock, failed when Vince returned and threw Shane out of the ring.
 Vince had then picked up the steel chair and was preparing to attack Triple H with it, but in a shocking and unexpected swerve, Vince instead hit The Rock with the steel chair, thus turning heel.
-After a second chair shot towards The Rock by Vince, with the former being able to kick out of Triple H's first attempted pinfall towards him.
-After another chair shot from Vince, Triple H then pinned The Rock for a second time and was able to get a successful pinfall against him, thus retaining the championship, and became the first ever heel to win the main event of Wrestlemania.
+After a second chair shot towards The Rock by Vince, with the former being able to kick out of Triple H's first attempted pinfall towards him, Triple H had pinned The Rock for a second time and was able to get a successful pinfall against him, thus retaining the championship and becoming the first ever heel to win the main event of WrestleMania.
 After the match, The Rock, who was badly bruised and being helped out of the ring and towards the backstage by official referees, angrily returned to the ring and proceeded to execute Rock Bottoms on Vince, Shane, and Stephanie McMahon, before executing a People's Elbow on Stephanie to close the show.